mrz1836/go-sanitize/README.md

+# go-sanitize
-**go-sanitize** implements a simple library of sanitation methods for data transformation.
+Implements a simple library of sanitation methods for data transformation.

 |   |   |   |   |   |   |   |
 |-|-|-|-|-|-|-|